bigcommerce/bc-lightstep-ruby/README.md

 | LIGHTSTEP_SSL_VERIFY_PEER | If using 443 as the port, toggle SSL verification.
 Defaults to true. |
 | LIGHTSTEP_VERBOSITY | The verbosity level of lightstep logs.
 Defaults to 1. |

-Most BC systems will only need to customize the component name.
+Most systems will only need to customize the component name.

 ### Instrumenting Rails Controllers